Linuxfabrik/monitoring-plugins/check-plugins/dmesg/README.md

                         Specifying this parameter replaces the bundled default ignore list.
 Example: `--ignore="^.* unhandled
                         (rd|wr)msr: "`.
+  --insecure            Applies to the connection to the monitoring server
+                        that `--icinga-callback` makes, which is the only network connection this check opens.
+This option explicitly allows insecure SSL connections.
   --match MATCH         Only consider a kernel message matching this Python
                         regular expression.
 Case-sensitive by default; use
                         `(?i)` for case-insensitive matching.
 Can be specified